Entry fee: ¥ 2,750 per title

 Terms of entry and booth exhibition

 BitSummit exhibitors can only display games that have been officially accepted into the show.
 It is impossible to display games that have not been entered or have not yet been judged.
 Only one game can be entered at a time.
-Regardless of whether you are an individual or an organization, please submit each game separately if you want to enter multiple games.
+Whether you are an individual or an organization, please submit each game separately if you want to enter multiple games.

 * An entry fee of ¥ 2,750 per game will be charged.

 Each game selected will have its booth.
 We can group the games on the show floor if you have multiple games selected.
-Please remark that you submit multiple games in the “Company Info” section of your submission entry.
+Please remark that you submit multiple games in your submission entry’s “Company Info” section.

 Qualifications for exhibiting

 Developers of all different backgrounds and team sizes are encouraged to submit their games to BitSummit!
 It’s difficult to define what is “indie” or not – we’re more interested in your “indie spirit!” – but we have some loose guidelines for all applicants.
 Generally speaking, we’re looking for development teams that range in size from 1 to 50 team members, whose company isn’t owned by a parent company.
 We can make exceptions on a case-by-case basis, but we’re primarily here to help tiny developers get the word out about their games.